-1. Invasion of Desert Locust in the IGAD region
+Invasion of Desert Locust in the IGAD region

-Between 2018 and 2021, Eastern Africa witnessed an upsurge of desert locusts, spreading across several countries at a high rate, posing a major threat to food security and livelihoods in the Greater Horn of Africa.
-So far, thousands of hectares of cropland and pasture have been damaged in region with severe impact on the livelihoods of millions of households.
+- Since 2018, Eastern Africa has witnessed an upsurge of Desert Locusts (DL), spreading across several countries at a high rate, posing a major threat to food security and livelihoods in the Greater Horn of Africa.
+During the invasion, thousands of hectares of cropland and pasture were damaged in the region with severe impact on the livelihoods of millions of households.
 Scientists are linking this new infestation to the warming climate and increasingly extreme weather events.
-It is argued that increase in temperature and rainfall over desert areas (that soaks land to create ideal conditions for desert locusts egg laying and hatching), and the strong winds associated with tropical cyclones, provided a new environment for pest breeding, development and migration.
-This suggests that global warming and subsequent climate change played a role in creating the conditions required for the development, outbreak and survival of the locusts.

-Although, the scale and extent of the pest is significantly smaller compared to a year ago, it is paramount that all countries sustain their survey and control efforts in reducing existing swarms as well as detecting and controlling any breeding in the coming future.
+It is argued that increases in temperature and rainfall over desert areas (that soaks land to create ideal conditions for desert locusts egg laying and hatching), and the strong winds associated with tropical cyclones, provided a new environment for pest breeding, development and migration.
+This suggests that global warming and the subsequent climate change played a role in creating the conditions required for the development, outbreak and survival of the locusts. - Although, the scale and extent of the pest is significantly smaller compared to a year ago, it is paramount that all countries sustain their survey and control efforts in reducing existing swarms as well as detecting and controlling any breeding in the coming future.